 - Bus/Connecting Services

-- The stops may be at a station with train service, a station with an agent but no train service, or are just a street sign like a bus stop.
+- The stops may be at a station with a train service, a station with an agent but no train service, or are just a street sign like a bus stop.

-The information provided comes from my experience and could be different for you, and presented as a guide.
+The information provided comes from my experience and could be different for you and presented as a guide.
 Always do your homework, so you are fully ready for your trip.